Allegheny-Computer-Science-111-F2017/cs111-F2017-practical10-starter/README.md

 report, stored in `writing/recursion.md` that identifies where the base case and recursive case are located in the source code.
 Then, you should examine the source code and run it several times with different input values.
-Your goal for this part of the laboratory assignment is to determine how many times the method will recursively call itself depending on the numerical value stored in its parameter.
+Your goal for this part of the practical assignment is to determine how many times the method will recursively call itself depending on the numerical value stored in its parameter.
 Please run the program, observe its output, try to understand how the recursive summation works, and then write about your understanding.
 So, the